surp-hovhannes/bahk_landing/src/content/blog/new-features-release.md

 ## Save Favorite Devotionals, Recipes, Articles, Prayers, and Videos

 Look for the Bookmark icon on the top right of devotionals or devotional sets, recipes, articles, prayers, or videos.
 Tap the bookmark to save for later.
-And see all your bookmarks on the profile page under “Bookmarks.”
+See all your bookmarks on the profile page under “Bookmarks.”

 ![How-to Bookmark](https://bahk-production.s3.amazonaws.com/promo_email_images/bookmarks.jpg "Save by Bookmarking")